nosnoc/nosnoc/README.md

 ## Contact

 Feel free to contact the main developer directly: Armin Nurkanović, [armin.nurkanovic@imtek.uni-freiburg.de](mailto:armin.nurkanovic@imtek.uni-freiburg.de)
 If you have got questions, remarks or comments, you are strongly encouraged to report them by creating a new issue on this github page.

-Bug reports, success stories, source code contributions are very welcome.
+Success stories and source code contributions are very welcome.

-## Acknowledgments

-This research was supported by the DFG via Research Unit FOR 2401 and project 424107692 and by the EU via ELO-X 953348.